FreeCAD/FreeCAD-macros/TechDraw/LasercutterSVGExport/Readme.md

 ![alt text](LasercutterSVGExport_screenshot.png "Screenshot")

 ## Installation
+In FreeCAD, select the Addon manager from tools menu.
+Go to the Macros tab and find LasercutterSVGExport in the list.
+Click Install.

+or
 Copy LasercutterSVGExport.FCMacro to your FreeCAD Macro directory (on Linux: ~/.FreeCAD/Macro)
 In menu Macro select Macros...
 Execute LasercutterSVGExport.FCMacro